 In a first-of-its-kind security threat to the country, improvised explosive devices (IEDs) were dropped by using drones at an Indian Air Force base in Jammu.
-Forget terrorists infiltrating the country to carry out sophisticated attacks on India; this is the age of next-level warfare where drones with kilos of payload can be used to launch a deadly attack.
+Forget terrorists infiltrating in the country to carry out sophisticated attacks on India; this is the age of next-level warfare where drones with kilos of payload can be used to launch a deadly attack.

 In the enquiry that followed, it was found that the drones conveniently returned to their original launching site, indeed in Pakistan, after dropping four kilograms of payloads.
 The IAF base is 14 km from the Indo-Pak border, and this was purportedly the first attack launched against India using drones.
-This June 2021 incident has been brushed under the carpet by opposition leaders who are decrying a ‘threat to federalism’ in India in the wake of the expansion of the Border Security Force’s (BSF) area of operations.
+This June 2021 incident has been brushed under the carpet by opposition leaders who are decrying ‘threat to federalism’ in India in the wake of the expansion of the Border Security Force’s (BSF) area of operations.

 If this was too old to recall, the Opposition must recall a September incident where the BSF recovered at least 6 kg heroin, packed sophistically in six packets and delivered from Pakistan to the bordering Punjab state by drone.
 Drones have become a big threat to national security over the past few years.
 These are too small to detect, especially during the nighttime, and they can travel long distances from their launch site.